emberjs/rfcs/text/0567-use-and-resources.md

 #### `isDestroying` and `isDestroyed`

-Public fields that expose the current state of the modifier, whether it is destroyed or destroying.
+Public fields that expose the current state of the resource, whether it is destroyed or destroying.

 #### `create`